Contact us!

 Danella García

 Danella is from Caracas, Venezuela, and immigrated to the United States when she was 20.
 In Venezuela, Danella organized children’s birthday parties, and volunteered at the children’s hospital.
 In addition, Danella taught dance classes to children and is also an avid Zumba instructor.
 Danella holds a Bachelor's degree in Psychology and a Master’s degree in Public Administration.
+She is currently pursuing a Master’s in Early Childhood Education.

 During her spare time, Danella loves dancing and watching movies with her family.